pnochisaki/young-inglewood/_content/pages/discover.md

       <br><br>

-      Our enduring connection between family, land, and craftsmanship is what makes Young Inglewood one of Napa Valley’s most distinctive boutique producers.
+      Our enduring connection between family, land, and craftsmanship is what makes Young Inglewood one of Napa Valley’s most distinctive boutique wine producers.
-    question: What makes Young Inglewood one of Napa Valley’s most distinctive boutique producers?
+    question: What makes Young Inglewood one of Napa Valley’s most distinctive boutique wine producers?
   - question: Does Young Inglewood offer wine tastings?
     answer: >-
       Yes, by appointment only, <a target="_blank"